Penicillin: Production

 The Penicillium cells are grown using a technique called fed-batch culture, in which the cells are constantly subjected to stress, which is required for induction of penicillin production.
 While the usage of glucose as a carbon source represses penicillin biosynthesis enzymes, lactose does not exert any effect and alkaline pH levels override this regulation.
-Excess phosphate, available oxygen, and usage of ammonium as a nitrogen source represses penicillin production, while methionine can act as a sole nitrogen/sulfur source with stimulating effects.
+Excess phosphate, available oxygen, and usage of ammonium as a nitrogen source repress penicillin production, while methionine can act as a sole nitrogen/sulfur source with stimulating effects.

 The biotechnological method of directed evolution has been applied to produce by mutation a large number of Penicillium strains.
-These techniques include error-prone PCR, DNA shuffling, ITCHY, and strand-overlap PCR.
+These techniques include error-prone PCR, DNA shuffling, ITCHY and strand-overlap PCR.

-Semisynthetic penicillins are prepared to start from the penicillin nucleus 6-APA.

 Biosynthesis

+The biosynthetic gene cluster for penicillin was first cloned and sequenced in 1990.
 Overall, there are three main and important steps to the biosynthesis of penicillin G (benzylpenicillin).